PadidhamAshwitha/netflix-gpt/README.md

     - Now Playing
     - Trending
     - Horror
+    - popular
     - (and more…)
 - **Multi - Language Support**
 - The application available in multiple languages and can be seamlessly change the language.

+- **Responsive**
+- Made application to be responsive for mobile and desktop using tailwind css

+- **Memoization**
+- Handled the fetch calls wisely using memoization.
+So that data fetches only once and stores in Redux.

+- **Display Movie**
+- On click of the movie card it plays the movie
 ---

 ## 🛠️ Technologies Used